-The Women, Infants and Children program, commonly known as WIC, provides nutrition education, health care access and nutritious foods to supplement diets for low-income women, infants and children up to the age of five, who are at a nutrition risk.
+The Women, Infants and Children program, commonly known as WIC, provides nutrition education, resource referrals, and nutritious foods to supplement diets for low-income women, infants and children up to the age of five, who are at a nutrition risk.

 WIC plays an important role in the overall health of our community.

 - WIC decreases the rates of birth defects and preterm deliveries by educating parents about the risks and outcomes of certain types of lifestyle behaviors during pregnancy.

 - WIC monitors iron levels of participants; we educate mothers on the importance of a healthy iron level for the development of their child(ren).

 - WIC provides nutrition education and healthy foods, enabling families to make lifelong healthy eating and lifestyle choices.

 - WIC foods are specifically selected for their nutritional value and provide essential vitamins, minerals and key nutrients to ensure good health, growth and development.

 - Providing breastfeeding education to mothers increases the likelihood that mothers will breastfeed.
 Breastfeeding reduces risks such as: breast cancer, ovarian cancer, Type 2 diabetes and postpartum depression.

 - Babies who are breastfed reduce their risk of: obesity, lower respiratory infections; Type 2 diabetes; asthma and; SIDS (Sudden Infant Death Syndrome).

 WIC Walk-In Clinic Hours